devgeniem/exhale/README.md

     ],

     // Elements can also be like key -> value
-    // But beware, now you can't have two elements with same value as the other will get wiped out 'pizza' => 'Margherita'
+    // But beware, now you can't have two elements with same name as the other will get wiped out 'pizza' => 'Margherita'
 ] );